mokadi-suryaprasad/gcp-terraform-ansible-automation/terraform_ansible/patching.md

-# 🩹 Server Patching in GCP (Very Easy Explanation)
+# 🩹 Server Patching in GCP

 ## What is Patching?
 Patching means **updating your servers** to fix: